tenoto/nicerlib/README.md

 ## Preparation
+You can skip this step if you have already installed required python library.
 It is recommended to construct nicerlib setups under a'pyenv' environment to avoid potential conflicts among python library versions.
 Followings are an installation example of 'pyenv'.

 ```
 git clone git://github.com/yyuu/pyenv.git ~/.pyenv